 To identify man-made CVD synthetic diamonds was never easy.
-Lab-grown diamonds either produced by HPHT or chemical vapour deposition technology.
+Lab-grown diamonds either produced by HPHT or chemical vapor deposition technology.
 CVD diamonds uses includes cutting tools, thermal conductors & consumer diamond gemstones.
-Even to tell if a diamond is real or fake is sometimes hard for the experienced jeweller.
+Even to tell if a diamond is real or fake is sometimes hard for the experienced jeweler.

 However, Lab-grown diamonds are getting really popular as they are very much identical with the natural diamonds.
 There is very few information available on the web.
 Below are some sure ways to identify lab-grown diamonds.

 7 Tips to Identify man-made CVD synthetic diamonds

 - Use Microscope: Keeping stone under the microscope, you can observe some characteristic strain patterns which differ from natural diamonds.

 - Use DiamondView Machine: DTC’s recently launched DiamondView machine.
 It is designed to detect synthetic diamond.
 CVD synthetic diamonds turn to strong red fluorescence under high-energy UV radiation in the DiamondView machine.

 - Understand Inclusion Pattern: Some trustworthy laboratories says inclusions can show up in natural diamonds as well but tend to be more dispersed compared to synthetic diamonds.

 - Spectroscopy Instrument: CVD diamonds can also detect using spectroscopy instrument.
 CVD diamonds are relatively strong photoluminescence emission at 737 nm due to trace impurities of silicon.
 Here the game becomes easy because silicon is not found in natural diamonds.